TestardR/Gatsby-GraphQL-Blog_App/src/pages/59-post-fiftyNine/index.md

 ## Use Error Boundaries

-n JavaScript, we are used to handling most errors inside the execution of code with try/catch, the block of code that can “catch” errors that occur.
+In JavaScript, we are used to handling most errors inside the execution of code with try/catch, the block of code that can “catch” errors that occur.

 Here is a typical example: